Byzantine–Serbian War (1090–1095)

+After destroying village of Lipljan, he negotiated peace, only to resume attacks once Byzantium faced other threats in 1093, capturing cities such as Vranje, Skopje, and Tetovo.
+The raids were successful because Alexios I was distracted with another Turkish incursion.
+Though Alexios I forced another truce, hostilities flared again in 1106 when Vukan defeated Byzantine forces once more.
+These conflicts established a pattern of warfare, diplomacy, and hostage exchanges that defined early Serbian-Byzantine relations.

 Prelude

 The Serbian medieval state of Duklja gained independence from the Byzantine Empire in the early 11th century under Stefan Vojislav, who founded the eponymous Vojislavljević dynasty.
-Vojislav's son Mihailo succeeded him in the 1040s, who expanded his rule towards inner Serbian regions, became a king and ruled until 1081.
+Vojislav's son Mihailo succeeded him in the 1040s.
+Mihailo expanded his rule towards inner Serbian regions, became a king and ruled until 1081.
 He was succeeded by his own son, king Constantine Bodin, whose rule was marked by complex relations with the Byzantine empire.

-In 1083, king Bodin appointed Vukan as governor of the Raška region in inner Serbia.
+In 1083, king Bodin appointed Vukan as governor of the Raška (i.e., Serbia).
 He enlarged his domain, proclaimed his independence from the king c.
 1090, took the title of Grand Župan (Prince) and thus founded the Grand Principality of Serbia.
 Around that same time he began penetrating into Byzantine territory and raiding areas in and around Kosovo region, taking advantage of a Turkish incursion into Byzantine territory near Constantinople which preoccupied the Emperor Alexios I.

-War
+Events

-Much of the actual fighting took place in the Kosovo region, between the Serbian-held settlement of Zvečan and the Byzantine-held Lypenion, and along the Toplica River north of Vranje.
-Not much is said about Vukan's early campaign; however many historians speak of it as brutal.
-In 1093 he destroyed the village of Lipljan, at the time the seat of an eparchy under the Archbishopric of Ohrid.
-The destruction of an ecclesiastical seat provoked the emperor Alexios to raise an army and visit the Serbian border himself, probably in 1094.
-Understanding that his gains were now under threat, Vukan decided to send a letter to Skopje.
+Most of the fighting between the Serbs and Byzantines occurred in the Kosovo region, particularly between the Serbian-held fortress of Zvečan and the Byzantine stronghold of Lypenion, as well as along the Toplica north of Vranje.
+While little is recorded about Vukan's early campaigns, historians describe them as harsh.
+Around 1090, Grand Prince Vukan began raiding Byzantine lands near Kosovo.
+The Byzantines, preoccupied with an invasion by the Pechenegs, could not respond effectively.
+When Emperor Alexios I Komnenos finally turned his attention westward in 1092, he sent an army under the governor of Durazzo, which suffered a defeat.

-Vukan claimed in this letter that the conflict was provoked by agents on the Byzantine side of the border, and that he was now ready to be a loyal neighbor to Alexios.
-Alexios, despite not having achieved any goal presented when he set out, quickly accepted Vukan's offering as a new threat as a force of Cumans broke an earlier alliance with the emperor and crossed the Danube, pillaging Byzantine holdings in Thrace and Bulgaria.

-Almost immediately after Alexios diverted his attention to the Cumans, Vukan returned to raiding Byzantine territory, capturing many settlements including the cities of Vranje, Skopje, and Tetovo.
-Alexios, preoccupied with the Cumans, sent his nephew and governor of Dyrrhachion, John Komnenos to stop Vukan.
-John was defeated by Vukan at Zvečan, which provoked another intervention by Alexios, who now marched towards Serbia with a sizeable army.
-Vukan once more sued for peace.
-Alexios, still pressured by the mounting issues and eager to plug one of many leaks, made simple terms which Vukan accepted.
-The emperor marched back to Constantinople with 20 hostages, including Vukan's two sons.